VirgilSecurity/virgil-sdk-net/README.md

 1. Use NuGet Package Manager (Tools -> Library Package Manager -> Package Manager Console)
 2. Run ```PM> Install-Package Virgil.SDK```

+## User and App Credentials

+When you register an application on the Virgil Security developer dashboard, we provide you with an appID that uniquely identifies your app in our services, for example ```a6f7b874ea69329372ad75353314d7bcacd8c0be365023dab195bcac015d6009```.

 ## Table of Contents

 * [Management of Virgil Cards](#)